QuyLe-Minh/DSAtestcase/README.md

 # Update
 - (03/01/2022 17:15) I've already fixed bug in PQ command.
 - (03/02/2022 20:45) Fixed more bugs in SQ command.
 - (03/02/2022 21:45) Fixed bugs in REGM command.
-Hope this time it works perfectly.
-Kindly redownload output folder and run again.
+Hope this time it works perfectly
+- (03/10/2022 11:00) Regenerate all input and output files to meet requirements.
+Kindly redownload input and output folder and run again.
 Thanks!
 # Introduction
 The reason why I make this to support you and me to get 10 points at DSA assignment 1 <(").
 If you have any issues with my result, please contact me via www.fb.com/quyleemin and we will debug together :)).
 # Set up